killdash9/MacClam/README.md

 services are running.
 If there are changes in the configuration variables, it will make sure they are applied, and restart services as necessary.

+## Virus Scans ##

+MacClam performs three types of scans:

+1. Live scanning: MacClam will monitor any directories you specify for activity.
+When a file is changed or created, it will be scanned immediately.
+2. Scheduled scanning: MacClam will perform recursive scans of directories at scheduled times.
+3. On-demand scanning: Running `MacClam.sh` with one or more file or directory arguments will scan the files or directories specified.